 Set WeaponImageEnabled=true to turn it on (and turn the default westwood logic off) Set WeaponImageVisible=false to completly hide the image otherwise it will be drawn Set WeaponImageVisibleNonVehicle=false to hide the image whilst not in a vehicle (i.e. you see the steering wheel, gun and seat icons but not the weapon icon) Set WeaponImageXPos and WeaponImageYPos to specify where on the screen to draw the name.
 Set WeaponImageColor to a color index to specify the color to use.
 Set WeaponImageVehicleColor to a color index to specify the color to use when inside a vehicle.
+Hiding Things =>Soldier Names:

 You can hide the names of enemy soldiers.

-Set HideEnemySoldiers=true to enable this feature Then, set HideExceptionCount to define the count of how many exceptions (exceptions are for presets like spies etc that you want to keep visible) Set HideException0 and so on to the preset IDs of the presets you want to hide You can define arbitrary textures to be drawn on the screen. (this is for the general parts of the HUD) Set TextureCount to the count of how many textures you want Create a section e.g. [Texture0] for each texture Then, under that section, set TextureName to the texture name.
+Set HideEnemySoldiers=true to enable this feature Then, set HideExceptionCount to define the count of how many exceptions (exceptions are for presets like spies etc that you want to keep visible) Set HideException0 and so on to the preset IDs of the presets you want to hide =>Old HUD-Parts:

+Set HideWeaponBox=true to hide the background piece that is underneath the weapon information Set HideInfoBox to hide the background piece that is over the other side (this covers everything except the radar that is not text including the health and shield bars) Defining Textures (for HUD Parts) You can define arbitrary textures to be drawn on the screen. (this is for the general parts of the HUD) Set TextureCount to the count of how many textures you want Create a section e.g. [Texture0] for each texture Then, under that section, set TextureName to the texture name.

 Set QuadCount to the count of how many rectangles to draw with this texture Set Quad0Color (and on up) to the color for that rectangle Set Quad0XPos (and on up) to the X screen position for that rectangle Set Quad0YPos (and on up) to the Y screen position for that rectangle Quad0Top, Quad0Left, Quad0Bottom & Quad0Right (and on up) define a rectangle within the texture which is what is drawn at the x,y screen position.
-You can customize the health bar.
+Health & Shield Numbers You can define customization for the number that shows your current health.
+Set HealthEnabled=true to turn it on (and turn the default westwood logic off) Set HealthVisible=false to completly hide the number otherwise it will be drawn Set HealthXPos and HealthYPos to specify where on the screen to draw the number.
+Set HealthXOffset and HealthYOffset to specify the health offset (basicly, this number is multiplied by the current % health the player has and added to the health position when drawing) Set HealthFont to a texture name (i.e. a texture similar to FONT12x16.TGA) to specify the font to use.
+Set HealthColor to a color index to specify the color to use.